 The easiest way to deal with fat in bone broth is to simply refrigerate the broth and allow the fat to collect and solidify at the top.
 Once solid, you can scoop it out.

-Try not to scoop out the gelatinous substance below the fat, as this is all of the collagen which is so great for you!
+Try not to scoop out the gelatinous substance below the fat, as this gelatinous texture is where all of the collagen and gelatin is housed.
+This is what is so great for you!

 What Type of Bones Can I Use To Make Bone Broth?: